-· act solely in the interests of members of the workplace pensions operated by the Provider

-- · operate independently from the Provider, in accordance with the GAA's Terms of Reference - assess and where necessary, challenge the Provider on whether the relevant schemes provide value for money for members
+- act solely in the interests of members of the workplace pensions operated by the Provider - operate independently from the Provider, in accordance with the GAA's Terms of Reference - assess and where necessary, challenge the Provider on whether the relevant schemes (and in due course, Investment Pathways) provide value for money for members.

-The GAA must provide yearly reports to members on how the relevant schemes operated by the Provider have performed.
+The GAA must provide annual reports to members on how the relevant schemes operated by the Provider have performed.